 Co-occurring mental health disorders, which commonly accompany addiction, also present unique health care challenges.
-Eating disorders, depression and other co-occurring disorders can cause physical changes that disrupt the development of the fetus.
+Eating disorders, depression and other co-occurring disorders can cause physical changes that disrupt the development of the prenatal child.

-Every substance a woman consumes while pregnant can be transferred to her fetus.
-Alcohol, tobacco and other drugs can pass through the placenta — the organ that provides nutrition and oxygen to the fetus — and cause serious problems.
+Every substance a woman consumes while pregnant can be transferred to her baby.
+Alcohol, tobacco and other drugs can pass through the placenta — the organ that provides nutrition and oxygen to the baby — and cause serious problems.

 Thus, women who are pregnant or who are planning to become pregnant should avoid substances of abuse, and talk to their health care provider about a healthy diet and lifestyle.
 Those who are unable to quit using alcohol or other drugs should seek treatment immediately.
 Women in recovery from addiction should talk to a physician about their health before trying to become pregnant.

 In 2003, an estimated 5,000 babies were born dependent on drugs in the United States.
 That number grew to 27,000 diagnosed cases in 2013.

 Addiction can cause a variety of other birth defects, including:

 An estimated 21,732 babies were diagnosed with NAS in 2012, an increase of 2.4 percent from 2009.

 Drinking alcohol during pregnancy can lead to fetal alcohol spectrum disorders.
 FASDs cannot be cured, but early intervention can help a child’s future development.